Brum and the Disappearing Puddles

 Every single puddle in the entire forest vanishes overnight, and the animals suddenly can't splash, drink, or play.
 Brum and his animal friends must follow the trail of dry mud to solve the environmental mystery.

 Brum the troll absolutely loved mud puddles.
 More than anything else in the entire forest, he loved squishing his wide feet into the soft earth, splashing heavily in the brown water, and feeling the cool mud slide between his toes.
 Every normal morning, his favorite part of the forest had at least twelve good, deep puddles to choose from.
-But this morning, there were zero.

 brum the troll discovers the dry puddle